 - INTERNATIONAL PROCEDURE / PROCESS

-Dr Cecilie Hellestveit (firstname.lastname@example.org) is a lawyer and social scientist with a PhD in international humanitarian law (IHL) from the University of Oslo.
-She has been associated with a number of research institutes in Norway (PRIO, SMR / UIO, NUPI, IKOS, ILPI) and abroad (including the Max-Planck Institute for the Supreme Court of Recht und Völkerrecht in Heidelberg, the Atlantic Council in Washington, Faculty of Law at Hebrew University in Jerusalem, Institute of Applied Ethics in Saarbrucken).
-Hellestveit researches and teaches in the field of international law, use of force, and armed conflicts.
-She has been a member of the Immigration Commission (including Stornemnd), REK- Helse Sørøst, and board member of the Refugee Council.
-She has had monthly foreign policy columns in a number of Norwegian newspapers, including Bergens Tidende, Morgenbladet (2006-2015), and Dagens Næringsliv.
-She recently published a book on Syria (A great war in a small world).
-Hellestveit is also a member of the Council on Ethics for the Government Pension Fund Global.
+Dr Cecilie Hellestveit (email@example.com) is a lawyer with a PhD in international humanitarian law (IHL) from the University of Oslo and a social scientist with a background in area- and conflictstudies.
+She has been associated with a number of research institutes in Norway (PRIO, SMR / UIO, NUPI, IKOS, ILPI) and abroad (including the Max-Planck Institute Recht und Völkerrecht in Heidelberg, the Atlantic Council in Washington, Faculty of Law at Hebrew University in Jerusalem, Institute of Applied Ethics in Saarbrucken).
+Hellestveit researches and teaches in the field of international law, use of force, and armed conflicts with an emphasis on the broader Middle East.
+She has been a member of the Immigration Commission (including Stornemnd), REK- Helse Sørøst, and vice-chair of the board of the Norwegian Refugee Council.
+She is a monthly columnist, now in the weekly Dag og Tid, previously in Bergens Tidende, Dagens Næringsliv and Morgenbladet (2006-2015).
+She recently published a book on Syria (A great war in a small world) and is finalising a book on Yemen (Miserable Arabia – the world after Yemen).
+With Gro Nystuen, she published The laws of armed conflict – Norway and the wars of our time in 2020.
+Hellestveit is a member of the Council on Ethics for the Government Pension Fund Global.

 Dr Kjølv Egeland (firstname.lastname@example.org) holds a DPhil (PhD) in International Relations from Oxford University (Wadham College) and a Master’s degree (MPhil) in Peace and Conflict Studies from the University of Oslo.
 He was a consultant at the International Law and Policy Institute from 2013 to 2017.
 His current research explores the evolution of the institutional architecture for multilateral nuclear disarmament and the conditions for change in international politics.
 He has published peer-reviewed articles in a range of journals, including Nordic Journal of International Law, Critical Studies on Security, Global Change, Peace and Security, Internasjonal Politikk and Nytt norsk tidsskrift.
 He has also written for weekly newspapers and magazines, including New Internationalist, Bulletin of the Atomic Scientists, and Morgenbladet.
 He is a regular contributor to the Norwegian cultural journal Samtiden.